SOLAR POWER IN KENTUCKY

 Gray heart with a colorful gradient ring encircling it.

-Long-term tax revenue to counties, towns, and school districts
+Long-term tax revenue to local communities and school districts

 Gray spherical robot with a colorful horizontal stripe across the middle.